 8.a.
 Leo Fitzpatrick and Justin Pierce as Tully and Casper - Kids (1995)

-By buddy Max.
-I really connected to this film as we were very similar in our dynamic to Tully and Caspar.
+My buddy Max. and I watched this film constantly as we were very similar in our dynamic to Tully and Caspar.
 We still talk in some of Tully and Casper's comedic rhythms.
-Max was the driven seducer (though avoided virgins, which later I understood why) and I was the Caspar (though avoided raping), more concerned with getting fucked up.
-I often woke up at big keg party sleepovers like the one in this film, and like Caspar I'd wake up wherever I passed out -- the couch, the floor -- and immediately start seeking more booze and a cigarette, just as Caspar does.
-After seeing Kids I even did this once while singing Caspar's song:
+Max was the driven seducer (though avoided virgins, wisely) and I was the Caspar (though feminist and with a hatred of frat boys, if you know what I mean), more concerned with getting fucked up than sex.
+I often woke up at big keg party like the one in this film, and like Caspar, on the couch, the floor, the sump pump areas -- and immediately start seeking more booze and a cigarette, and if that meant fishing half-smoked butts out of the ashtrays and finishing half-full beers, no shame in that.
+After seeing Kids I even did this once while singing Caspar's theme song.

 |that's a foamy 40, not milk, playa|

-The merits of Kids can really only be gauged by another film in its class, and the only one besides Larry Clark's other masterpiece, Bully, is this film written by Nikki Reed and starring her as a bad influence friend on the impressionable young Even Rachel Wood.
-Director Catherine Hardwicke shows why she was the perfect choice to direct the first Twilight, and why that series suffered from her later absence; she gives teenage girl angst the rare combination of operatic emotion and escape velocity it deserves.
-Thirteen received an even more alarmed outcry from parents than Kids did; worried moms demanded someone tell them that Reed had made it all up, that she hadn't actually done any of those things in real life.
-That it was all a dream.
-Their concern said more about the modern see-no-evil approach to parenting than any genuine compassion for the kids.
+The merits of Kids can really only be gauged by another film in its class, and the only one besides Larry Clark's other masterpiece, Bully, is this film written by Nikki Reed, in which she co-stars as a bad influence friend on the impressionable young Even Rachel Wood.
+Director Catherine Hardwicke shows why she was the perfect choice to direct the first Twilight, and why that series suffered from her later absence; she gives teenage girl angst the rare combination of operatic emotional validation and escape velocity it deserves.
+Thirteen received an even more alarmed outcry from parents than Kids did.
+Worried moms demanded someone tell them that Reed had made it all up, that she hadn't actually done any of those things in real life, that it was all a dream.
+Their concern said more about the modern approach to parenting than any genuine compassion for the kids.
 Absentee parents don't want their guilty conscience attacked, rather than step up their game they'd just prefer you lie to them so they can sleep at night.

-What really bugged them, of course, was that Hardwicke neither demonizes nor celebrates the girls' 'bad' choices -- she merely tries to film the exhilarating feeling of going from outcast to insider; what it's like to be suffering from depression that's so bad you cut yourself just to feel something, then a few hours later you're off on an extended manic spree.
-If there was no giddy thrill there would be no emotional investment at all and the film would be little more than an after-school special.
-Instead, Wood is never judged even as she proceeds to burn down every last trace of good will, rushing into sex and drugs at a dizzy-from-anorexic-hunger speed.
+What really bugged them, of course, was that Hardwicke neither demonizes nor celebrates the girls' 'bad' choices -- she merely tries to film the exhilarating feeling of going from outcast to insider in one giddy methamphetamine headlong rush; what it's like to be suffering from depression that's so bad you cut yourself just to feel something, then a few hours later you're off on an extended manic spree.
+If there was no giddy thrill then there would be no emotional investment at all and the film would be little more than an after-school special.
+But Hardwicke never judges, even as Wood proceeds to burn down every last trace of good will, rushing into sex and drugs at a dizzy-from-anorexic-hunger speed.

 9. Daniel and Joshua Shalikar as Adam -